PoonLab/covizu/README.md

 # CoVizu: Real-time visualization of SARS-COV-2 genomic diversity

 CoVizu is an ongoing open-source project to provide a public interface to visualize the global diversity of SARS-CoV-2 genomes in near real time.

 Our specific objectives are (1) to process and visualize as much publicly available data as possible (*i.e.*, millions of genomes); (2) to reconstruct robust evolutionary and epidemiological relationships among these genomes; (3) to continually update outputs with new genomic data as frequently as possible, and; (4) to present this information in a rich and intuitive visual interface.

-This `opendata` branch is a version of CoVizu that enables users to run the entire analysis and visualize results without the requirement of special access to any particular database.
+This `opendata` branch is a version of CoVizu that enables users to run the entire analysis and visualize results without the requirement of having special access to any particular database.

 ## Requirements
 * [Python](https://www.python.org/) 3.6 or higher, and the following modules: